Gardening Made Easy

 To a smarty, them’s fightin’ words.

-In "All New Square Foot Gardening," Bartholomew breaks gardens down to 12” squares — literally.
+in “All New Square Foot Gardening” Bartholomew breaks gardens down to 12” squares — literally.
 With proper spacing, that means just four plants per square.
 Savings to you?
 Well, by his math, planting in 12” squares instead of long rows saves you 80% of the garden area.
 To put it bluntly (and he does): “You can grow 100% of the harvest in only 20% of the space.”
-[To buy "All New Square Foot Gardening" from Amazon, click here.]
+[To buy the paperback from Amazon, click here.
+For the Kindle edition, click here.]

 Bartholomew shows you how to do everything.
 When to do it.
 How much to do it.
 What tools you’ll need (few).
 How much work lies ahead (not so much).
 Everything important gets a big, clear, color photograph.
 And, from the testimonials, it really looks as if a few minutes a day can yield a bountiful organic harvest.